microsoft/kernel-memory/service/Core/MemoryStorage/AzureAISearch/README.md

-﻿Notes about Azure Cognitive Search:
+﻿Notes about Azure AI Search:

 * Hybrid search, combining vector search with full text search, is not implemented at this stage.